HousamKak/Manga-Reader/README.md

 Touch gestures (swipe left and right) and mouse clicks are also supported for navigation when enabled in settings.

-## Data Storage and Privacy
+## Database & Storage
-- Manga metadata, settings, and cached images live entirely in the browser (IndexedDB plus a localStorage mirror for fast settings reads).
+- Manga metadata, chapters, and pages are now persisted in Supabase (PostgreSQL) for reliable syncing across devices.
-- No external servers, analytics, or tracking scripts are involved.
+- Application settings are stored in Supabase and mirrored to `localStorage` for fast reads and offline resilience.
+- Images remain cached locally in IndexedDB so reading performance is unaffected by network latency.
+- Row-Level Security policies limit access to the anonymous role (for the Docker stack) or the authenticated user if you enable Supabase Auth.
-- Clearing the browser storage removes all saved manga and preferences.
+- Clearing the browser storage removes cached images and the local settings mirror; clearing the Supabase database removes all manga metadata.

+## Deployment
+- Branch `main` deploys to GitHub Pages (production) via `.github/workflows/deploy.yml`.
+Configure repository secrets `PROD_SUPABASE_URL` and `PROD_SUPABASE_ANON_KEY` so the build can target the production Supabase instance.
+- Branch `develop` deploys to Cloudflare Pages (UAT) through `.github/workflows/deploy-cloudflare.yml`.
+Provide secrets `UAT_SUPABASE_URL`, `UAT_SUPABASE_ANON_KEY`, `CLOUDFLARE_API_TOKEN`, `CLOUDFLARE_ACCOUNT_ID`, and set the repository variable `UAT_CLOUDFLARE_PROJECT` to the Cloudflare Pages project name (for example `manga-housamkak-uat`).
+- Both workflows run linting before builds; CI still covers the full lint/build/migration checks in `.github/workflows/ci.yml`.

 ## Project Structure

 ```
+supabase/
+  config.toml            # Local Supabase stack configuration
+  migrations/            # SQL migrations (schema, policies, triggers)
+  seed.sql               # Default settings seed
 src/
   components/
     library/      # Library UI (grid, cards, add dialog)